jregula/kube-diff/README.md

 ## Usage

-Currently, I have not included an Ingress in the Helm Chart, so to access kube-diff you will have to port-forward.
+ To access kube-diff you can port-forward or enable the ingress.
 When Port Forwarding to http://0.0.0.0:8080/ you should see an API with basic use instructions:

 ```json
 {